prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     The a, b parameters must be positive real numbers and value v must be a real value.
     The value v must lie on the interval [0, 1].

-.. function:: inverse_gamma_cdf(shape, scale, p) -> double

-    Compute the inverse of the Gamma cdf with given shape, scale parameters for the cumulative probability (p): P(N < n).
-The shape, scale parameters must be positive real values.
-    The probability p must lie on the interval [0, 1].

-.. function:: gamma_cdf(shape, scale, v) -> double

-    Compute the Gamma cdf with given shape, scale parameters:  P(N < v; shape, scale).
-    The shape, scale parameters must be positive real numbers and value v must be a real value.
-    The value v must lie on the interval [0, 1].

 .. function:: inverse_f_cdf(n_df, d_df, p) -> double

     Compute the inverse of the F cdf with given numerator df, denominator df parameters for the cumulative